hhua361/TaxonGPT-API/README.md

     -  The main stems <of the assimilating shoots, rough or smooth>: Slightly rough ........
 Equisetum variegatum
 ```

 > The dataset results generated using the TaxonGPT.Description function include detailed information for one of the species, *Equisetum arvense*.
-This data is derived from the Equisetum dataset extracted from the DELTA database, which comprises 12 species characterized by 29 morphological traits, stored in the form of a Nexus matrix.
+This data is derived from the *Equisetum* dataset extracted from the DELTA database, which comprises 12 species characterized by 29 morphological characters, stored in the form of a Nexus matrix.

 ```python